Are you looking for charcoal for pizza ovens?

-This charcoal is on top of everyone’s list for the best charcoal for brick ovens.
-It is made from all-natural South American woods that are similar to oak wood.
-Despite its name, this coal has a mild and less bitter taste compared to your regular coal.
+This charcoal is on everyone’s list of the best charcoal for brick ovens.
+It is made from all-natural South American woods similar to oak wood.
+Despite its name, this coal has a mild and less bitter taste than your regular coal.

 Pure, ultra-dense South American hardwoods - no chemicals, fillers, or scrap material.
 No sparking, no popping, and low ash - ideal for any grill, smoker, or kamado.

 Twice the cooking power (over 7000kcal/g), hotter temperatures (max over 1170F), and far longer burn time (4+ hours open grills / 20+ hours in smokers)